craigermcgreger/NTCIP_8008/docs/commenter-responsibilities.md

 ### Issues {.body}

 Every project should follow a plan.
-Within the ITS Open-Source Process, the plan is documented by defining issues that are to be addressed, preferrably according to assigned priorities.
+Within the ITS Open-Source Process, the plan is documented by defining issues that are to be addressed, preferably according to assigned priorities.

 The issues tab provides an open forum where any interested party can propose